Preconception health – improve outcomes for families and babies

 Listening to people with lived experience

-We engaged with 78 service users and 52 Southwark College students through 12 in-person sessions at children’s centres, family hubs, and community groups.
+During 2024- 2025 we engaged with people with lived experience including 78 service users and 52 Southwark College students through 12 in-person sessions at children’s centres, family hubs, and community groups.
 These conversations revealed that many people-especially young adults and men-are unfamiliar with the term “preconception” and unaware of the steps they can take to prepare for a healthy pregnancy

 Key insights - What we learned?